mronager/dotfiles/README.md

 If you are not used to tmux, play around with it a bit.
 It is similar to `screen`.
 Here is a [quick guide](https://gist.github.com/MohamedAlaa/2961058) to using tmux.

 ### Vim
-I have not installed any plugins.
 It is bundled with `vundle`, so installing plugins from here is easy.

 ### Aliases
 Check out `zsh/aliases` for some pretty cool and handy aliases.